-• It transiently renders the T-cells incapable of recognizing an antigen and thus unable to orchestrate an immune response such as an allograft rejection; and

-• It has a favorable long-term effect on generation and maintenance of regulatory T-cells, a specialized subset of T-cells that promote immunological tolerance.
+It transiently renders the T-cells incapable of recognizing an antigen and thus unable to orchestrate an immune response such as an allograft rejection; and • It has a favorable long-term effect on generation and maintenance of regulatory T-cells, a specialized subset of T-cells that promote immunological tolerance.

-In comparison with the two other anti-CD3 mAbs evaluated in patients with T1D (otelixizumab and teplizumab respectively), Foralumab was less mitogenic, therefore allowing re-treatment, and to have a better risk/benefit profile.
+In comparison with the two other anti-CD3 mAbs evaluated in patients with T1D (otelixizumab and teplizumab respectively), Foralumab was less mitogenic (capable of causing cell division), therefore allowing re-treatment, and to have a better risk/benefit profile.
 As such, Foralumab was previously developed by Novimmune as an intravenous formulation for the treatment of autoimmune indications: Crohn's disease and in renal allograft recipients.

-Further, recent data from studies conducted in the laboratories of Prof. Howard Weiner of Harvard University and Prof. Kevan Herold of Yale University suggest that oral administration of Foralumab has the potential to improve efficacy while minimizing toxicity the known side effects of antibody delivery by intravenous administration such as cytokine release syndrome in the treatment of inflammatory diseases such as NASH, PBC and other autoimmune and inflammatory diseases.
+Further, recent data from studies conducted in the laboratories of our Scientific Advisory Committee members, of Prof. Howard Weiner of Harvard University and Prof. Kevan Herold of Yale University, suggest that oral administration of Foralumab has the potential for therapeutic utility while minimizing toxicity associated with intravenous administration, such as cytokine release syndrome.
 Importantly, recent clinical studies conducted by Prof. Yaron Ilan with oral administration of anti-CD3 (OKT3; murine mAb) in hepatitis C virus infected patients (non-respondents) and in NASH patients suggested that the treatment was well-tolerated and produced immunologic effects consistent with potential clinical benefits.